Loading Now

 Rhee et al. (2009) Brain-Gut-Microbiota Axis Explores connections between microbiota and brain functions.

-Sharon et al. (2019) Autism Spectrum Disorder Human gut microbiota from patients can induce behavioral symptoms in mice, indicating a direct mental health impact.
+Sharon et al. (2019) Autism Spectrum Disorder Human gut microbiota from patients can induce behavioral symptoms in mice, linking gut to behavior.

 Mayer et al. (2014) Microbiome Interactions Focuses on gut-brain interactions and functional bowel disorders.

-Dupont (2014) Irritable Bowel Syndrome Reviews microbiota’s role and potential therapeutic targets.
+Dupont (2014) Irritable Bowel Syndrome Reviews microbiota’s role and potential therapeutic targets for IBS.

 Saulnier et al. (2013) Neurogastroenterology Discusses the impact of probiotics and prebiotics on gut and mental health.